 Moles.
 Many people have them, in fact, and most are born with them.
 Some develop later on in adulthood.
 But are all moles bad?
 Are moles skin cancer?
 What makes one mole normal and another concerning?
-Drs.
-Martin Zaiac and Nardo Zaias of the Greater Miami Skin and Laser Center are dermatologists in the communities of Miami Beach and Hallandale Beach who are committed to educating patients on what to know about moles.
+Dr. Martin Zaiac of the Greater Miami Skin and Laser Center are dermatologists in the communities of Miami Beach and Hallandale Beach who are committed to educating patients on what to know about moles.

 What causes people to get moles?

 Moles are actually a proliferation of cells that are strongly pigmented that can develop on the skin.
 While most are benign, or “not cancerous,” changes to moles or new moles may be of concern.
 Some have a genetic predisposition to developing moles, while others may have a number of moles for no known reason.

 New or changing moles may be indicative of skin cancer and should be evaluated by a medical professional at the Greater Miami Skin and Laser Center.
 We encourage patients to book regular screenings each year to monitor for skin cancer.
 When changes occur, an additional appointment should be made.

 Why should I have regular skin cancer screenings?